mthelm85/PAM.jl/README.md

 ![4](https://github.com/mthelm85/PAM.jl/blob/main/img/k25m20n400.png?raw=true)

-R's `cluster` package provides the best results across all values tested while PAM.jl provides the second-best results.
-The performance of Clustering.jl is far better than either the R package or PAM.jl but clustering quality is significantly worse at higher values of `k` with higher dimensionsal and larger data sets (at least when generated randomly).
+R's `cluster` package provides the best results across all values tested while `PAM.jl` provides the second-best results.
+It should be noted, however, that the performance of `Clustering.jl` is far better than either the R package or `PAM.jl` but clustering quality is significantly worse at higher values of `k` with higher dimensionsal and larger data sets (at least when generated randomly).

 The comparisons were generated with the following code: